lbsou/syntraf/README.md

 ### Install latest version of Iperf
 SYNTRAF use the timestamp functionality of iperf3, and as it was recently added to the tool (july 2020), make sure your version is up to date.

+A keepalive function which enhance the stability of iperf3 and SYNTRAF is recommended.
+It is still at the stage of Pull Request, but you can get it here:
+``git clone https://github.com/davidBar-On/iperf.git --branch issue-812-835-control-connection-keepalive``
+More information in the Wiki pages

 Ref :
 https://github.com/esnet/iperf/commit/15281f6ad77522c1c790b7535a1e673e05ca9170